srlasher/pdstools/Home.md

 # Welcome to the Customer Decision Hub Data Scientist Tools Wiki!

-These open sourced accompanying tools to Pega CDH (Customer Decision Hub) provide data scientists some tooling to analyze the data produced by a running Pega Decisioning system.
-It includes tools to easily read Dataset exports, pull data from ADM or IH, create off-line browsable Adaptive Model reports and more.
+These open sourced accompanying tools to Pega CDH (Customer Decision Hub) provide data scientists some tooling to analyze the data produced by a Pega Decisioning system.

 Tooling is both in R and Python although currently not everything is available in both languages.
+The current functionality includes

+* Easily read in data from Pega Dataset exports, both generically and specifically for the datamart data
+* Templates and examples of plots/graphs for analysis of CDH
+* Create off-line browsable Adaptive model reports
+* [experimental] Export Adaptive models to PMML
+* [experimental] Restore Adaptive models from historical data (when "full auditability" is switched on)
+* Export data from Cassandra based Datasets directly

 # CDH Graph Gallery